RyanMcNeill1977/basic_scraping/lesson2.md

 OK.
 So what is XPath?

 XPath is an expression that allows you to point toward things, or groups of things on a web site.
-Getting into XPath will take us down a rabbit hole.
+Getting too deep into XPath will take us down a rabbit hole.
 If you want to learn more, you can start somewhere like this [web site](https://www.webperformance.com/load-testing-tools/blog/real-browser-manual/building-a-testcase/how-locate-element-the-page/xpath-locator-examples/).

 Luckily, your Chrome browser provides a pretty good way of figuring out the XPath of an element without much work.